 - You get to help others by sharing products & services that you genuinely enjoy.

-After enough analysis paralysis, I knew I had to get started.
+After enough analysis paralysis, I knew I had to get started with affiliate marketing.
 I started with YouTube content, made a lot of mistakes.

-Long story short, am now a successful affiliate marketer.
-This article is the accumulation of my experiences and lessons I learned in affiliate marketing over the last four years.
+This ultimate guide is the accumulation of my experiences and lessons I’ve learned in affiliate marketing over the last four years.

 This article will help you: